 Different systems have different levels of reporting at this level.
 Goodtill does great reporting on which products are successful – but some of the more complex analytical stuff such as staff and table performance is reserved for the table-service software like Lightspeed.
 You can expect separate staff logins with different permissions but less help managing timetables of large numbers of workers.
 Inventory management is fairly homogeneous across all hospitality POS systems until you buy specialist software.

 At this stage, you’re likely to have accounting software such as Xero or Quickbooks, so you should check what accounting integrations are available with your POS – and whether they cost.
 Integration is important so that your spreadsheets update automatically.

-For payment processing, you can continue using a pay-as-you-go provider like iZettle if you like; but it might become cheaper to enter into a longer term contract with a traditional payments provider such as worldpay or AIB.
-Call us to check which is cheaper based on your processing volumes.
+For payment processing, you can continue using a pay-as-you-go provider like iZettle if you like; but it might eventually work out cheaper to enter into a longer term contract with a traditional payments provider such as worldpay or AIB.
+Call us to check which is more cost-effective based on your processing volumes.

-We’d expect your POS costs to be around £30-40 per month per machine plus around one percent for payment processing.
-Book a POS call / Get payments quotes
+We’d expect your bar EPOS costs to be around £30-40 per month per machine plus around one percent for payment processing.

 Gastro-pubs and table-service pubs

 If you’re a pub which serves tables the demands of your front-end become a little more complex.